The gap year was once the domain of the school leaver, looking for excitement and adventure before heading off to university.

 Once you’ve calculated roughly how much you need to cover your trip – and how much you need to cover your financial commitments back at home – you can focus on building your cash reserves.

-Equally, as the rates on savings accounts are at rock bottom right now, it might be worth considering a high-paying current account instead – but make sure you read the Ts and Cs before making any decision.
+Equally, as the rates on savings accounts are consistently low, it might be worth considering a high-paying current account instead.
+But make sure you read the Ts and Cs before making any decision.

 Remember, the more you save now, the more you can enjoy yourself while you’re away.